 In essence, the House Republican border-adjustable tax reform plan acts as a tax on the trade deficit – the amount by which the cost of a country's imports exceeds the value of its exports.
 S

-ee graph below.
+ee graphic below.

 click on graph to enlarge